cfeenstra67/sqlauthz/README.md

 - Currently there is no way to use joins or select from other tables in row-level security queries.

 - At the moment will only grant permissions on objects that exist in the database at the time of applying permissions.
 For example, if you write a rule that allows access to all objects within a schema, `sqlauthz` will generate a `GRANT` query for each one of those objects individual rather than one with `FOR ALL TABLES IN SCHEMA <schema>`.

-- Only supports assigning permissions to users, not groups.

 ## Support and Feature Requests